 We all know those stories that are shared so many times, people start believing them.

-There are a few stubborn plant related misconceptions going around.
-These can make caring for indoor plants unnecessarily hard.
+There are a few stubborn plant-related misconceptions going around.
+These can make caring for your indoor plants unnecessarily hard.

-Let’s talk plants, get the facts straight, and demystify the plant myths.
+Let’s talk plants, get the facts straight, and demystify those stubborn plant myths.